Skip to main content

 The handler field in the Kubernetes RuntimeClass instructs containerd not to use the default runc implementation.
 Instead, containerd invokes a custom plugin called containerd-shim-contrast-cc-v2.
 This shim is described in more detail in the upstream source repository and in the containerd documentation.

-The containerd shim uses cloud-hypervisor to create a confidential virtual machine for every pod.
-This requires the cloud-hypervisor binary to be installed on every node (responsibility of the node-installer).
+The containerd shim uses a virtual machine monitor to create a confidential virtual machine for every pod.
+On AKS, Contrast uses cloud-hypervisor.
+On bare metal, Contrast uses QEMU.
+The appropriate files are installed on every node by the node-installer.

-Contrast uses a special containerd snapshotter (tardev) to provide container images as block devices to the pod-VM.
-This snapshotter consists of a host component that pulls container images and a guest component (kernel module) used to mount container images.
+On AKS, Contrast uses the tardev snapshotter to provide container images as block devices to the pod-VM.
 The tardev snapshotter uses dm-verity to protect the integrity of container images.
 Expected dm-verity container image hashes are part of Contrast runtime policies and are enforced by the kata-agent.
 This enables workload attestation by specifying the allowed container image as part of the policy.
 Read the chapter on policies for more information.

 Pod-VM image